Lod: Ottoman period

 In 1517, Lydda was incorporated into the Ottoman Empire as part of the Damascus Eyalet, and in the 1550s, the revenues of Lydda were designated for the new waqf of Hasseki Sultan Imaret in Jerusalem, established by Hasseki Hurrem Sultan (Roxelana), the wife of Suleiman the Magnificent.

 By 1596 Lydda was a part of the nahiya ("subdistrict") of Ramla, which was under the administration of the liwa ("district") of Gaza.
 It had a population of 241 households and 14 bachelors who were all Muslims, and 233 households who were Christians.
 They paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, summer crops, vineyards, fruit trees, sesame, special product ("dawalib" =spinning wheels), goats and beehives, in addition to occasional revenues and market toll, a total of 45,000 Akçe.
 All of the revenue went to the Waqf.

+In 1051 AH/1641/2, the Bedouin tribe of al-Sawālima from around Jaffa attacked the villages of Subṭāra, Bayt Dajan, al-Sāfiriya, Jindās, Lydda and Yāzūr belonging to Waqf Haseki Sultan.

 The village appeared as Lydda, though misplaced, on the map of Pierre Jacotin compiled in 1799.

 Missionary William M. Thomson visited Lydda in the mid-19th century, describing it as a "flourishing village of some 2,000 inhabitants, imbosomed in noble orchards of olive, fig, pomegranate, mulberry, sycamore, and other trees, surrounded every way by a very fertile neighbourhood.
 The inhabitants are evidently industrious and thriving, and the whole country between this and Ramleh is fast being filled up with their flourishing orchards.
 Rarely have I beheld a rural scene more delightful than this presented in early harvest ...
 It must be seen, heard, and enjoyed to be appreciated."

 In 1869, the population of Ludd was given as: 55 Catholics, 1,940 "Greeks", 5 Protestants and 4,850 Muslims.
 In 1870, the Church of Saint George was rebuilt.
 In 1892, the first railway station in the entire region was established in the city.
 In the second half of the 19th century, Jewish merchants migrated to the city, but left after the 1921 Jaffa riots.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described Lod as "A small town, standing among enclosure of prickly pear, and having fine olive groves around it, especially to the south.
 The minaret of the mosque is a very conspicuous object over the whole of the plain.
 The inhabitants are principally Moslim, though the place is the seat of a Greek bishop resident of Jerusalem.
 The Crusading church has lately been restored, and is used by the Greeks.
 Wells are found in the gardens...."